 LEI Low Aspect

-Also known as bow kites, these fly comparatively slower through the wind window, and take more time to turn.
+These fly comparatively slower through the wind window due to increased drag from their shape.
 As such, they are typically used in teaching, or for anyone who wishes to simply cruise along with a stable and easy to fly kite.
 They also have high wind ranges, meaning they can be used in a greater range of wind speed.
 Although very powerful, the deep canopy means they like to sit deep within in the wind window, which tends to pull the rider more downwind, rather then in a side wind direction.
 This means that more board displacement is required by the rider, increasing overall resistance; not great for higher speeds.

 LEI High Aspect